SouthGreenPlatform/PanExplorer/README.md

  ## Run the dash Web application

-This section describes how to run the dash web application
+This section describes how to run the dash web application, allowing to interactively explore results of PanExplorer workflow

-Edit the configuration to indicate the path to the data directory
+Edit the configuration to indicate the path to the data directory `dash/panexplorer_config.yaml`

 ```
 cd dash